Unleash/unleash-sdk-examples/NodeJS/README.md

 <img src="./static/img/json-response-true.png" title="json-response-true" />

-**Note ⚠️**:The change takes 5 second which is by default. if you want to change that, add `refreshInterval: 500` in the initialize object.
+**Note ⚠️**: The refreshInterval is set to 15s by default.

+if you want to change that, add `refreshInterval: 1000` in the initialize object.
 It should be like this👇:

 ```js
 const unleash = initialize({